How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Your network is important | Speak to friends who’ve held similar roles or reach out via professional networks as well as brainstorming members of professional associations. |
+Your Network is Important | Have a chat with friends who have held similar roles or reach out via the professional network as well as brainstorming members of professional associations. |

-Be confident & concise | Talk clearly about your personal experiences as well as your achievements and expectations.
-Make sure you highlight tangible results. |
+Be confident & concise | Talk clearly about your personal experiences accomplishments, job goals and achievements.
+Focus on tangible results. |

-Practice active listening | Listening is equally as important as speaking during these kinds of conversations.
-Learn away from these conversations and incorporate them into the future negotiations that you’re likely to take part in. |
+Practice active listening | Listening is as crucial as communicating in these kinds of conversations.
+You can take the lessons you’ve learned from these conversations and incorporate it into any future discussions you’ll likely be involved in. |

 Frequently Asked Questions